 |Sep 1||Fellows write a project reflection for CoFED’s blog|

 CoFED’s Co-Directors will select 2 Fellows based on applicants’ commitment to and vision for racial justice and community ownership in the food system.
+We understand that 10 weeks is not a very long timeframe for a project, and we are more interested in knowing the Fellows as people who will become part of CoFED's community, who you are, what you stand for, and how you embody your values in your work.
 All applications will be considered carefully, with some applicants invited to interview and submit letters of support.
 If you are not invited to interview or selected, we’d be happy to provide feedback upon request.

 To apply, please answer the questions below in a word document no more than 2 pages long.
 The word document should include your name and contact information clearly stated at the top.
 Email your application with subject line “Racial Justice Fellowship” to Hnin@cofed.org.
 If you have any questions, please don’t hesitate to reach out.